Devi (1960 film): Plot

 That night, Umaprasad sneaks into Doyamoyee's room and asks her to leave with him.
 They make it to the riverbank, where there is a boat waiting, but Doyamoyee hesitates and becomes anxious.
 She has begun to wonder if maybe she is a goddess, and, afraid to leave, asks Umaprasad to take her home.
 Reluctantly, he complies and returns to Calcutta alone.

 As word spreads about the "miracle" with the sick boy, Doyamoyee's following grows rapidly, and supplicants travel from afar to worship her.
 She sits stoically during the ceremonies, but her feelings of isolation grow.
 Even Khoka begins to avoid her.

 One day, Khoka develops a high fever.
 Harasundari calls a doctor, and, though he is uncomfortable being there without Kalikinkar's knowledge, he agrees to return with some medicine.
 However, Taraprasad enters as the doctor is leaving, and he tells Kalikinkar what is going on.
-Kalikinkar brings Khoka to Doyamee and asks her to heal the boy, and, although Harasundari and Doyamoyee both have serious doubts that it is a good idea, they agree to go along with the plan to give Khoka some charanamrito and let Doyamoyee hold him that night.
+Kalikinkar brings Khoka to Doyamoyee and asks her to heal the boy, and, although Harasundari and Doyamoyee both have serious doubts that it is a good idea, they agree to go along with the plan to give Khoka some charanamrito and let Doyamoyee hold him that night.
 Khoka is dead in the morning.

 Umaprasad returns home and finds Kalikinkar alone, weeping at the foot of a statue of Kali.
 He accuses his father of killing Khoka through his blind faith, and then says he intends to save his wife from the crushing burden of divinity, but he seems to be too late—he finds Doyamoyee getting dressed in her wedding attire, wide-eyed and saying they must leave before she is killed.
 She runs off into the mist, while Umaprasad calls after her.

 Preservation

-The Academy Film Archive preserved Devi in 1996.
+The Academy Film Archive preserved Devi in 1996..
+A 4K restoration was released by The Criterion Collection on October 26, 2021.